PervySbor/foundry-fund-me/README.md

 ```

 ## Testing
 ***Warning!
 Tests may not work properly in some networks.
-They're approved to run in BNB Chain and in Anvil.
+They're approved to run in ETH Mainnet, BNB Chain and in Anvil.
 However, something goes wrong while testing in Sepolia.**

 ### General test